tarrencen/rice_farms/README.md

 # Rice Farms Special Project

-This repository contains all files, and ipython notebooks, used in the NLP Project.
+This repository contains all files, and ipython notebooks, used in the project.
 A full outline of all the files with descriptions can be found below.

 To view the slide deck, ["click here."]()